 From the last many years researchers believe that problems with sexual functionality have been related to stress.
 Erectile dysfunction is one of the common type of sexual dysfunction that most of the men around the world are facing.
 It is also known as impotence and it is a condition in which getting or maintaining the proper penile erection is a questionable aspect for a man.
 There are many reasons behind the development of erectile dysfunction such as diabetes, drinking, smoking, and stress.
 Stress is said to be the main culprit as it not only leads to the occurrence of this health problem but it also affects the efficacy of the treatment.
 Though there are many medications available to treat this health problem such as Cialis, Viagra but reducing stress is the most important thing to do in order to get rid of an unsatisfied sexual activity.

 4. Cardiovascular diseases

 The correlation between stress and cardiovascular diseases is not new.
-Cardiovascular diseases are diseases related to the heart and the blood vessels and it covers all the diseases that affect the functionality of the heart and the circulatory system.
+Cardiovascular diseases are diseases related to the heart and the blood vessels and it covers all the conditions that affect the functionality of the heart and the circulatory system.
 Coronary heart disease, stroke, hypertension are some of the most common cardiovascular diseases and many people around the world are attacked by it.
 Stress releases many hormones that affect the functionality of the heart.
 It produces hormones such as cortisol and adrenaline that makes it difficult for the heart to pump.
-Stress causes chronic negative emotions that can have a major effect on the heart disease.
-Also, cardiovascular diseases are associated with many other health problems as well such as obesity and obesity too is related to the stress.
+Stress causes chronic negative emotions that can have a significant effect on heart disease.
+Also, cardiovascular diseases are associated with many other health problems as well, such as obesity and obesity too is related to stress.

 Share this post with your family and friends and make them aware of how stress is killing them every day.
-There are many health problems that are associated with stress and these are just some of them.
-In fact, stress is a condition that throws its negative effect on the entire body.
-Learn to manage the stress as you can’t avoid it completely but can reduce it.
+Many health problems are associated with stress, and these are just some of them.
+Stress is a condition that throws its negative effects on the entire body.
+Learn to manage the stress as you can’t avoid it entirely but can reduce it.